dmfxyz/murky/README.md

 Murky contains contracts that can generate merkle roots and proofs.
 Murky also performs inclusion verification.
 Both XOR-based and a concatenation-based hashing are currently supported.

 The root generation, proof generation, and verification functions are all fuzz tested (configured 5,000 runs by default) using arbitrary bytes32 arrays and uint leafs.
-There is also standardized testing.
+There is also standardized testing and differential testing.

 > Note: Code is not audited (yet).
 Please do your own due dilligence testing if you are planning to use this code!